AGAPSYS/servlet-testing-framework/README.md

 Welcome to the Servlet Testing Framework project.

-**Attention:** If you obtained the source from a **snapshot** branch be aware that such branch can contain unstable code or even uncompilable code.
+**Attention:** If you obtained the source from a development branch be aware that such branch can contain unstable and/or uncompilable code.

 ## Compiling